 Because there are few legal mandates for paralegals to complete a certain level of education, there is no official educational standard for entry-level employment.
 But several states do offer paralegals with formal training the opportunity to join the State Bar or enjoy greater autonomy and practice privileges on the basis of education, a trend that is likely to be seen in more and more states in the coming years.

-Still, even in the absence of official requirements, there is a commonly accepted educational standard, and the vast majority of paralegals begin with an undergraduate certificate or associate’s degree in paralegal studies.
+Still, even in the absence of official requirements, there is a commonly accepted educational standard, and the vast majority of paralegals begin with a post-degree certificate (post-associate’s or post-bachelor’s) or associate’s degree in paralegal studies.
 Needless to say, most law firms and corporate legal departments would expect to see this on a resume.

 Public and private institutions, including community colleges, four-year colleges and universities, business colleges, and proprietary institutions, all offer paralegal educational programs.
-There are about 1,200 paralegal programs in the United States, from undergraduate certificate programs to master’s degree programs, although the large majority are designed as certificate programs and associate degree programs.
+There are about 1,200 paralegal programs in the United States, from undergraduate certificate programs to master’s degree programs, although the large majority are designed as associate degree programs, associate’s and concurrent certificate programs, and post-degree certificate (post-associate’s and post-baccalaureate) programs.

 The paralegal profession is open to individuals from a wide array of educational backgrounds and professional experiences to draw from.
+This is exactly why the post-degree certificate option is one of the most popular.
 A full understanding of your options will help you in deciding what type of paralegal degree makes the most sense for your situation.

 Recommendations and Curriculum Standards for Paralegal Degree Programs

-Four main organizations contribute guidelines used in establishing the commonly accepted standards for paralegal education:
+Four organizations contribute to the widely recognized guidelines used in establishing the commonly accepted standards for paralegal education: